the episode

 KimberlyFaith: Wow.

-I mean, what a no one could have orchestrated that but God.
-No.
+Kimberly Faith: I mean, no one could have orchestrated that but God.

-Debbie Dieman: It was my prodigal child right there with me, wanting to do what he’d wanted to do for years and years, change his life.
-And getting ready to come see Kim Lo, who is pretty strong.
+Debbie Dieman: No. It was my prodigal child right there with me, wanting to do what he’d wanted to do for years and years, change his life.
+And getting ready to come see Kim Lowe, who is pretty strong.
 What a testimony that girl’s got.

 KimberlyFaith: Well, let me tell you, I’ve never been where you are and I just appreciate so much that you’re willing to share your boy’s story.